Weightlifting

 The hip joint angle is 174° (171-177°), the knee joint angle is about 172° (169-175°).
 The higher the athlete rises in the end of toe position, the higher this angle value gets.
 An average 115° (114-116°) stretch can be registered in the ankle joint.
 This is the sub-phase where we can measure the highest velocity in the Snatch execution: 1.8-2.2 m/sec.

 The arms’ post-explosion pulling strength exertion has multiple purposes.
-It optimizes the pulling route, ensures the proper trajectory, keeps the bar in an ideal distance from the body in order to realize the next sub-phase successfully, additionally to the kinetic energy of the bar after the explosion, the arms contribute to strength exertion and finally, it can “press” the body under the grip in the sit-down position (or vertical support in power lifts).
-While Pull phase 1 leaves some room for individual preferences and corrections, Pull phase 2 has far more constrained limitations for the execution.
+It optimizes the pulling route, ensures the proper trajectory, and keeps the bar at an ideal distance from the body in order to realize the next sub-phase successfully.
+Additionally to the kinetic energy of the bar after the explosion, the arms contribute to strength exertion, and finally, they can “press” the body under the grip in the sit-down position (or vertical support in power lifts).
+While Pull Phase 1 leaves some room for individual preferences and corrections, Pull Phase 2 has far more constrained limitations for the execution.
 The efficiency of Pull phase 2 largely depends on the rhythm of strength exertion (not to be mistaken for velocity).
 It is the coordinated timing and strength of the moving parts involved.
-The time factor is significantly determined by the height, intensity and duration of the toe position.
+The time factor is significantly determined by the height, intensity, and duration of the toe position.
 Considering certain time and spatial limitations; the longer way the hip can cover to assert its influence in acceleration, the more certain it can deliver the desired velocity and acceleration.

 The spatial position of the neck and the head must correspond with the current position of the spine.
 If it deviates forward and/or down, the trunk erectors partially and gradually relax thus causing a static imbalance, the gravity point of the “athlete-barbell unit” gets projected over the optimal vertical axis that prevents the athlete from executing a properly high and long toe position and the required explosion.
 Assuming the final sub-phase of the toe position, the dynamic contraction of the lower leg erector muscles is dominant while the maintenance of the position is characterized by the static activity of the same muscle group.
 The listed velocity values are subjected to change within a certain range depending on the individual characteristics (body weight, body composition, weight lifted, level of technical execution, etc.) In some cases, the velocity of the pull gradually grows with varying dynamics from Pull phase 1 to the beginning of the amortization and does not feature a velocity minimum before the explosion.
 This is typical for the dynamically accelerated execution containing an explosion.